 Current Research Projects, Collaborators, and Funding

 - Acquisition and symbolic generalization of avoidance (with Dr Mike Schlund, University of North Texas & Dr Bryan Roche, Maynooth University)

 - Neural mechanisms of threat-avoidance and approach-avoidance conflict (with Dr Mike Schlund, University of North Texas)

 - Reducing fear generalization (with Dr Miriam Lommen, University of Groningen, The Netherlands)

-- Gambling related problems in Armed Forces veterans (with Dr Neil Kitchiner, Veterans’ NHS Wales, Matt Fossey, Veterans and Families Institute, Anglia Ruskin University, and Prof. Robert Rogers and Dr Lee Hogan, Bangor University, Justyn Larcombe, Epic Risk Management, and Dr Liv Kosnes, Swansea Centre for Health Economics; funded by Forces in Mind Trust).
+- Gambling related problems in Armed Forces veterans (with Dr Neil Kitchiner, Veterans’ NHS Wales, Matt Fossey, Veterans and Families Institute, Anglia Ruskin University, Professor Cherie Armour, Ulster University, Prof. Robert Rogers and Dr Lee Hogan, Bangor University, Justyn Larcombe, Epic Risk Management, and Dr Liv Kosnes, Swansea Centre for Health Economics; funded by Forces in Mind Trust).

-- Prevalence and impact of gambling related problems on the families of Armed Forces veterans (funded by the Responsible Gambling Trust).
+- Prevalence and impact of gambling related problems on the families of Armed Forces veterans (funded by GambleAware).